mathilde-mus/PCBS-final-project/README.md

 ## Motivation for the project and general description of the task

-My goal is to show that subjects better detect red trash bags than grey ones in pictures taken in the streets of Paris, in order to change the mind of the Mairie de Paris regarding the colour choice of trash bags.
+My goal is to show that subjects are better at detecting red trash bags than grey ones in pictures taken in the streets of Paris, in order to change the mind of the Mairie de Paris regarding the colour choice of trash bags.
 I am doing an internship with a PhD student who works on this theme.
 However, she has programmed her experiment on Qualtrics to be exportable to UK participants.
 My goal is to program it using Python and especially the Expyriment module.

-The experiment consists in a succession of trials in which a picture with either a red bin, a grey bin or no bin is flashed (750ms) on the screen and the participant must indicate, by pressing one of two response buttons (A: absent, P: present), if a bin was present or not.
+The experiment consists in a succession of trials in which a picture containing either a red bin, a grey bin or no bin is flashed (750ms) on the screen and the participant must indicate, by pressing one of two response buttons (A: absent, P: present), if a bin was present or not.
 The response time is recorded.
-There is a training block and then 3 identical blocks, to allow for participants to take pauses.
+There is a training block and then 3 identical blocks, to allow for breaks.
 Pictures are randomized so that there are pictures of the three types in each block.
 I am then comparing the hit rates and false alarm rates of pictures with red bins and of those with grey bins.
-I calculate a d' (see Signal Detection Theory) and I wish to obtain that d'(red) > d'(grey) thus proving that subjects more correctly detect red bins than grey bins.
+I calculate a d' (see Signal Detection Theory) and I wish to obtain that d'(red) > d'(grey), thus proving that subjects more correctly detect red bins than grey bins on average.

 **Table of Contents**

-    1.Necessary imports and chosen path
-    2.Renaming the stimuli
+    1.Renaming the stimuli
-    3.Loading and randomizing the stimuli
+    2.Loading and randomizing the stimuli
-    4.Preparing the experiment
+    3.Preparing the experiment
-    5.Data analysis: signal detection theory
+    4.Data analysis: signal detection theory
-    6.Program execution
+    5.Program execution
-    7.Conclusion and further possible analyses
+    6.Conclusion and further possible analyses

-## Necessary imports and chosen path
-Here are the imports necessary to the running of the program.
-The only specific one is norm.ppf from the scipy module.
-It allows to calculate the d', a discriminability index from Signal Detection Theory estimating the strength of a signal, here that of red bins and grey bins.
-A big d' for red bin pictures means they are very well detected compared to pictures with no bins.

-<pre><code>
-import os
-import numpy as np
-import random
-from scipy.stats import norm
-import expyriment
-from  expyriment.stimuli import Picture, FixCross, BlankScreen z = norm.ppf  #z is the usual name used in the formula of the d'

-path = "C:/Python_travail/Final_project/"
-os.chdir(path)
-</code></pre>

 ## Renaming the stimuli

-To simplify further treatment and not to have complex names for pictures, I first rename my stimuli in a lexicographic order, starting with the initial of the colour of the bin (R for red, G for grey) and N for pictures with no bins using the following function:
+To simplify further treatment and not to have complex names for pictures, I first created a function that renames the stimuli in a lexicographic order, starting with the initial of the colour of the bin (R for red, G for grey) and N for pictures with no bins: R_000, R_001, ..., G_000, G_001, ..., N_000, N_001, etc. Around 150 pictures will be flashed (hence the double 0).

-<pre><code>
-def rename():
-    """ Renames pictures in the form R_000, R_001, ...
-G_000, G_001, ...
-N_000,... to simplify further treatment """
-    path_stim = "Stimuli/"
-    for dossier in ["Red/","Grey/", "Null/"]:
-        prefix = dossier[0]+"_"   #gives R,G,N
-        count = 0
-        path_now = path_stim+dossier
-        for filename in os.listdir(path_now):
-            suffix = ""
-            if count < 10:
-                suffix += "0"
-            if count < 100:   #Around 150 pictures will be used. suffix += "0"
-            suffix += str(count)
-            count+=1
-            os.rename(path_now+filename, path_now+prefix+suffix+".jpg")
-</code></pre>

 ## Loading and randomizing the stimuli

-The following functions prepare the pictures that are going to be displayed to participants.
-The first one returns 4 lists: one containing pictures for the training block, one with all pictures with red bins, one with all pictures with grey bins and one with pictures with no bins.
+I choose to preload pictures in order not to add delay in the experiment.
+I thus create a first function that returns 4 lists: one containing pictures for the training block, one with all pictures with red bins, one with all pictures with grey bins and one with pictures with no bins.
+Here it is:
-The second simply returns a randomized version of a list.

 <pre><code>
 def loading_stim():